paulcbogdan/Sentences/README.md

 This package is designed to support sentence-level (“Thought Anchor”) analyses like those in:

-> Bogdan, P. C.\*, Macar, U.\*, Nanda, N.°, & Conmy, A.° Thought anchors: Which llm reasoning steps matter?, 2025. https://arxiv.org/abs/2506.19143.
+> Bogdan, P. C.\*, Macar, U.\*, Nanda, N.°, & Conmy, A.° Thought anchors: Which LLM reasoning steps matter?
+2025. https://arxiv.org/abs/2506.19143.

 ## Features

 - Splits a given text into sentences
 - Avoids common issues (e.g., "Dr. Fu" shouldn't be split into two sentences)
 - Respects standard LLM tokenization patterns (e.g., leading-space tokens)
-- Given a tokenizer, it will return the token ranges of your sentences' positions in the input text
+- Given a tokenizer, returns token ranges for each sentence in the tokenized input text

 ## Installation